 While they were telling these things, He Himself stood in their midst and said to them, “Peace be to you.”
 (Luke 24:36).

-Remember, Yeshua is a Hebrew speaking Jewish Rabbi, speaking to Jewish disciples in Jerusalem.
-He probably would have smiled at his stunned friends and said in Hebrew “shalom lehkhem” (Peace to you).
+Remember, Yeshua is a Hebrew-speaking.
+Jewish Rabbi.
+He speaks to Jewish disciples in Jerusalem.
+He probably would have smiled at his stunned friends and said in Hebrew, “shalom lehkhem” (Peace to you).

 It is not uncommon to hear this greeting on the streets of Israel even today.
 In fact, it is the most common greeting exchanged between Hebrew speakers.
 And even two thousand years ago, the disciples might have heard it as, “how are you guys?
 You need some inner peace!”